 Societal Emotional Process

-The concept of the societal emotional process shows how society impacts family systems and emotional lives.
-Bowen treated families who had children within the criminal justice system, and he began to notice how this affected the unit.
+The concept of the societal emotional process shows how society can impact a family system and their emotional lives.
+Bowen treated parents within the criminal justice system and noticed how external influences could affect the family system.

-In family systems therapy, the entire family unit works together to solve problems that are happening between one or more family members.
-The family must work together as a team.
-Each family member will discuss the issues occurring within the family unit and will express how those issues are affecting them.
+Family systems theory is utilized in practice in several different ways.
+In some applications, the entire family works together to solve problems that are happening between family members or to help treat individual concerns.
+The family systems model allows the members to work together as a team.
+Each family member can discuss the issues occurring within the family unit and express how those issues are affecting them.
 Together, the family explores and resolves the problems they've been dealing with.
-In family systems therapy, you might participate in role-playing exercises where you switch roles to see how other members of your family feel.
-The goal is to restore familial relationships and restore a healthy family system that functions well by helping each person to see a perspective different from their own.
+You might participate in role-playing exercises where you switch roles to see how other members of your family feel.
+The goal is to restore familial relationships and reinforce a healthy family system that functions well by helping each person to see a perspective different from their own.

-Different people in a family will have different perceptions of how things are going, and a good therapist will be able to see what's happening from all sides in a non-biased fashion.
-There might be co-dependency within a family, but the goal is to be interdependent.
-Interdependence helps the family become cohesive and decreases tension.
-It might be anxiety-inducing to modify family dynamics, and it'll take time.
-You want to look for a therapist that'll be supportive throughout the process.
+Different people in a family will have different perceptions of how things are going, and a good family therapist will be able to see what's happening from all sides in a non-biased fashion.
+There might be co-dependency within a family.
+The goal is to foster a healthy interdependence that allows each member to maintain a healthy sense of self.
+It might be difficult to modify family dynamics, and this growth will typically take time, so you’ll likely want to look for a counselor who will be supportive throughout the process.

 Here are some issues that can be addressed in family systems therapy:

-Family systems therapy is a great model that can help families of all kinds.
-Notably, the model can help families who are struggling with problems and unresolved conflicts.
-It's a great model for couples who can't seem to see eye to eye when they're parenting a child.
-Family systems therapy can also help with mental health problems such as anxiety, bipolar disorder, and depression.
-If one of the family members has a mental health problem, family systems therapy can help the other members to be supportive and also recognize their feelings and concerns.
+Family systems therapy is a useful model that can help families of all kinds.
+Notably, this systems model can help families who are struggling with unresolved conflicts or pain.
+It's also a model for couples who are experiencing conflict as they're parenting a child.
+Family systems therapy can also help with individual mental health concerns.
+If one of the family members in a system has a mental health concern, family systems therapy can help the other members recognize their feelings and their needs.
 The entire family can benefit from going to family systems therapy.
-It gives every member a chance to speak their mind and feels supported.
+It gives everyone a chance to speak their mind and feel supported within the family unit.